Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

-Later, Barenghi et al.~\cite{barenghi2010low} used the same approach---exploiting corrupted \texttt{LOAD} instructions---to recover round sub-keys in the AES cipher.
-The attack is independent of the key length or the number of rounds, and requires a fault-free ciphertext and a small number of faulty ciphertexts generated from the same plaintext.
-The attack is demonstrated using the same SoC as \cite{barenghi2009low} using Linux 2.6 and an AES implementation based on OpenSSL.
-The authors show it is possible to break AES using 100,000 encryptions with different plaintexts and 2,000,000 encryptions of the same plaintext.
+Later, Barenghi et al.~\cite{barenghi2010low} (2010) used the same method to recover AES round sub-keys using differential fault analysis (DFA).
+The approach is independent of the key length and the number of rounds, and requires both fault-free and faulted ciphertexts from the same plaintext.
+The authors interrogated the same SoC from \cite{barenghi2009low}, which executed Linux 2.6 and a software AES implementation based on OpenSSL.
+After experimental analysis, key recovery could be achieved following 100,000 encryptions with different plaintexts and 2,000,000 encryptions of the same plaintext.

-In 2016, Timmers et al.~\cite{controlling_pc_fi} presented two attacks that use a voltage-based glitch to alter the program counter of an ARM Cortex-A9 AP on a Xilinx Zynq-7010 SoC.
-Both attacks use instruction corruption vulnerabilities with two load instructions (\texttt{LDR} and \texttt{LDMIA}) when the device is under-volted, which alter the program counter on the 32-bit ARM architecture (AArch32).
-The first attack targets the first bootloader---BL1, see \S\ref{sec:secure_boot}---to bypass the secure boot process.
-It requires the BL1 image to be overwritten with a malicious payload containing shellcode and pointers.
-The fault must be injected precisely after the device has copied the shellcode into volatile memory and while it is copying the pointers.
-The fault, if successful, corrupts the instruction so the pointer is copied into the PC register, thus executing the shellcode and transferring control to the attacker.
-The second attack uses the same approach to compromise the TEE after it has booted; it exploits the scenario where the REE copies data to the TEE using a shared memory buffer.
-The attacker loads the shellcode into the buffer and induces the fault when the world switch occurs.
-The fault overwrites the PC with a pointer to execute the shellcode, therefore compromising the secure world.
-10,000 fault attacks on the \texttt{LDR} and \texttt{LDMIA} instructions were conducted.
-For \texttt{LDR}, only a single (0.01\%) glitch was successful; for \texttt{LDMIA}, 27 glitches were successful (0.27\%).
-Attacks against a TEE or secure boot process on a consumer device were not shown.
+In 2016, Timmers et al.~\cite{controlling_pc_fi} demonstrated two voltage FIAs for privilege escalation on a Xilinx Zynq-7010 SoC (ARM Cortex-A9).
+Both attacks exploited instruction corruption vulnerabilities with two load instructions (\texttt{LDR} and \texttt{LDMIA}) on the 32-bit ARM architecture (AArch32), which occurred when under-volting the device.
+The first FIA targeted the BL1 bootloader (see \S\ref{sec:secure_boot}) to gain code execution privileges within the TEE.
+It required the BL1 image to be initially overwritten with a malicious payload containing shellcode and relevant pointers; the fault was then precisely injected after shellcode was copied into volatile memory and during the copying of the pointers.
+On successful occasions, the instruction corruption caused the processor to copy the pointer into its program counter (PC) register, therefore executing the shellcode and transferring control flow to the attacker.
+The second method used the same approach as an exploit delivery mechanism in situations where the REE and TEE communicate over a shared memory buffer.
+The fault was injected after loading the shellcode during the world context switch, causing the CPU to load the shellcode pointer into the PC register thereby triggering its execution in the TEE.
+In total, 10,000 fault attacks on the \texttt{LDR} and \texttt{LDMIA} instructions were conducted.
+Only a single (0.01\%) corruption occurred using \texttt{LDR}, whereas 27 glitches were successful (0.27\%) against \texttt{LDMIA}.
+Neither attack was mounted against TEEs or secure boot processes on an OEM mobile device.